neilm-fourjs/njm_demo/gbc/README.md

 --------------------------------------------------------------------------------
-## 2. Setting up GWC-JS dev prerequisite
+## 2. Setting up GWC-JS dev prerequisites

-Setting the development environment can be tricky because the default versions for most platforms are too old.
+Setting the development environment can be tricky because the default versions for for most of the tools are too old on most LTS ( Long term support ) type distributions.

 ### CentOS 7 ( and probably 6 )